douglasteeple/RoboND-Perception-Project/README.md

 			if at_goal(turn, 0.0):
 				center_done = True
 ```
 Note that this code is conditionally called as it is very slow to execute.

-11. I rotated the robot back to its original state, in the 3rd call to turn_pr2 to 0.0 radians.
+After visiting the right turn and left turn I rotated the robot back to its original state, in the 3rd call to turn_pr2 to 0.0 radians.

-12. The main body of `pr2_mover` located the objects from the request list in the detected objects list, calculated the centroids of the objects and finally called the pick_place_routine to move the PR2, and saved the output in a YAML file.
+11. The main body of `pr2_mover` located the objects from the request list in the detected objects list, calculated the centroids of the objects and finally called the pick_place_routine to move the PR2, and saved the output in a YAML file.
 ```
     for i in range(len(object_list_param)):
 	request_count += 1